God’s Plan and The Three Rebellions

 The “sons of God” (Watchers, Daniel 4:13,17, 23) corrupt mankind through depravity and violence.

-They break God’s boundaries, blurring heaven and earth.
-(Jude 1:6)
+They break God’s boundaries, blurring heaven and earth and reproduce with the daughters of men.
+(Genesis 6:2, Jude 1:6)

 These “angels” will be dealt with at the final judgement.
 (2 Peter 2:4-5)